LvVlad/ArticleSite/README.md

 * Some of the basic functions also can be called from console, for more info type `php console.php` in terminal
 * All above is also cached localy for 100 seconds
 * MVC, Interface and Repository/Service pattern were properly implemented
+* Some level of decoupling with use of Dependency Injection

 ## How to install
 1) Open this repository file in code editor (PhPStorm)